ericpruitt/floor/README.md

 #### sanity ####

 Validate the checksum of the secret.
-This is done implicitly whenever a new volume is created.

 #### new _FILENAME_ _SIZE_ ####